Azure/azure-powershell/src/Ssh/Ssh/help/Enter-AzVM.md

 # Enter-AzVM

 ## SYNOPSIS
-Start interactive SSH session to an Azure Resource (currently supports Azure VMs and Arc Servers).
+Starts an interactive SSH session to an Azure Resource (such as Azure VMs or Arc Servers).
-Users can login using AAD issued certificates or using local user credentials.
-We recommend login using AAD issued certificates.
+Users can login using AAD accounts, or local user accounts via standard SSH authentication.
+Use AAD account login for the best security and convenience.

 ## SYNTAX